Pukaki Quiet Zone Supporters

 Helping to preserve Lake Pukaki 'as it is' for future generations.

 The Mackenzie is a place where visitors come to see the beauty of glacial formed landscapes and the bluest of blue glacial fed lakes.
 Lake Pukaki is the largest of the Mackenzie Lakes and at the northern end of the lake stands Aoraki Mt Cook, New Zealands’ highest mountain and a taonga, national treasure.

 Lake Pukaki is a tranquil quiet landscape, the like of which is fast disappearing from our world.
 Unsullied by commercialism and visual and noise pollution, millions of visitors from New Zealand and overseas flock to the lake just for the pristine, spellbinding views.
 It is what visitors to the Mackenzie come to see, photograph and enjoy.
 This experience is culturally significant, peaceful and spectacularly beautiful.
-We want you to help protect this beautiful lake and ensure it, and its shores, remain pure and pristine for all New Zealanders.
+We want you to help protect this precious landscape from noise and visual pollution, and ensure it, and its shores, remain pure and pristine for all New Zealanders.
 For all of us, who have been moved by it, and touched by it, Lake Pukaki deserves our protection, our guardianship, and our greatest respect.

 THE GOOD NEWS